 The energy savings decree sets out measures to promote electric mobility, self-consumption, and the deployment of renewable energies.
 They include actions specific to self-consumption and its integration into the electricity systems, and the mobilisation of €1.4 billion from the 2022 General State Budget to the electricity sector to compensate for the loss of revenue due to the suspension of the generation tax (7%).
 Also, the acceleration of the processing of electricity networks, reducing the requirements, especially in the case of transmission infrastructures and those considered unique, such as the interconnections between the islands.
 The decree enables the incorporation of storage systems into a park of renewables –with capacity of 22 GW of wind and 8 GW of photovoltaic – and by reducing permits to modernise hydroelectric plants by adding electronic equipment to their electromechanical groups, making them more flexible and allowing them to be used as pumps.
 The government announced a new auction of 3,300 MW of wind and photovoltaic on November 22 with the aim of accelerating the process of electrification of the economy (estimating gas savings of 11,000 GWh per year).
 The government aims to allocate €150 million to boost storage and launched a proposal for a ministerial order that establishes the regulatory bases to grant aid to innovative energy storage projects hybridised with renewable generation.
 Finally, an administrative procedure is enabled so that the production facilities of renewable gases, such as biogas, biomethane or hydrogen, can be connected to the network of gas pipelines for transmission and distribution, so that they displace the gas of fossil origin.

 In its energy security strategy, the government aims to increase renewable energy capacity by 15% by 2023.
-It aims to deliver 50GW offshore wind power by, eg cutting permitting procedure times, fast-tracking projects, bringing forward up to 5GW of floating offshore wind by 2030, and by investing up to £160 million in ports and supply chains and £31 million in R&D. For solar, they expect a five-fold increase in deployment by 2035 up from the current 14GW of solar capacity.
+It aims to deliver 50GW offshore wind power by, eg cutting permitting procedure times, fast-tracking projects, bringing forward up to 5GW of floating offshore wind by 2030, and by investing up to £160 million in ports and supply chains and £31 million in R&D. For solar, they expect a five-fold increase in deployment by 2035 up from the current 14GW of solar capacity and established a 70 GW solar PV target for 2035 in the new British Energy Security Strategy. .
 The government plans to achieve this by, eg easing the regulation around land use for ground-mounted solar, simplifying planning processes, reducing the VAT on solar panels installed in residential buildings, facilitating access to finance.